Frequently Asked Questions: HPLC and UHPLC

 - Is there a Restek guard cartridge to go with my UHPLC column?

-- What size guard cartridge and holder should I use?
+- Which guard cartridge should I use?

 - Can I use a Restek guard cartridge with my column from another vendor?